young/pdf-index-maker/README.md

     $ python setup.py install

 To make create an index, add the words to a text file separating each word with a newline.

-* Use the -w flag to indicate the location of the file to read the words list from.
+* Use the -w flag to indicate the location of the file to read the words list from
 * Use the -f flag to indicate the location of the pdf file
 * [Optional] Use the -o to indicate the file to output the index to (default: index.txt)
 * [Optional] Use the -p if you want the output printed to the console (default: False)